gardenlinux/gardenlinux/docs/02_operators/deployment/gcp-secureboot.md

 ```

-The content must be saved into a YAML file and it must be mounted to the integration test container later on.
+The content must be saved into a YAML file and it must be mounted to the platform test container later on.
 For this, create a folder in your home directory and place the YAML in there.
-This folder will be mounted to the integration test container then.
+This folder will be mounted to the platform test container then.
 The configuration could be called `gcp-secureboot.yaml` for example.

 ## Spawn environment

-The environment can now be spawned by using the integration test platform.
-As described in the corresponding [documentation](../../tests/README.md#prerequisites-1), you must have the integration test container in place.
+The environment can now be spawned by using the platform test platform.
+As described in the corresponding [documentation](../../tests/README.md#prerequisites-1), you must have the platform test container in place.
 As described there, the following command is used:

 ```
-make container-integration
+make container-platform
 ```
 Alternatively the following command will lead to the same result.
 ```
-make --directory=container build-integration-test
+make --directory=container build-platform-test
 ```

 Then, make sure you have API access to GCP by having your credentials in your home directory.
 There should be a file called `~/.config/gcloud/application_default_credentials.json`.
 If it's not there, you need to login via the following command: